wolfQK/CheckV-fork/README.md

 **Q: How should I handle sequences with "undetermined quality"?**
 A: While it is not possible to estimate completeness for these, you may choose to still analyze sequences above a certain length (e.g. >30 kb).

+**Q: Does CheckV taxonomically annotate my sequences?**
+A: CheckV does not perform taxonomic annotation of viral contigs.
+However, some taxonomic information is available for users to find on their own.
+You can implement this yourself by looking at the taxonomy (and also the source environment too) for the top hit to the genome database.
+First, you can find the top hit info from the 'aai_top_hit' field in the 'completeness.tsv' output file.
+Then you can look up the taxonomy of the top hit.
+If the top hit starts with 'DTR' look here at the 'lineage' field in 'checkv_circular.tsv' database file.
+You can also look at 'habitat' field here as well.
+For GenBank references starting with 'GCA' look at the 'vog_clade' or 'lineage' field in 'checkv_genbank.tsv' database file.